Mutant Vehicle Operator’s Handbook (MV FAQ)

 • DO play music as loud as you want while in motion on the open playa.

-• DO Play as loud and as long as you want within the DMZ.
+• DO Play as loud and as long as you want (up to 12 hours) within the DMZ.

 • Do NOT play amplified music while driving in the city streets between 2:00 am and 10:00 am.

-• Always be considerate of camps, art installations and their activities, especially near the Esplanade.
+• DO be considerate of camps, art installations and their activities, especially near Esplanade.
 Turn down your sound if other activities are already in progress.

 • Limit your stationary time (with music on) at art installations to 3 hours.